IvanBuccella/FindFlights/README.md

 ### Challenge

-Try to create a PHP algorith that finds the lowest price, given two different airport's code in TAB1, assuming at most 2 stopovers!
+Try to create a PHP algorithm that finds the lowest price, given two different airport's code in TAB1, assuming at most 2 stopovers!
 At the end, represent it in a working landing page.

 ## Tutorial Structure